CDC panel advances plan for mix-and-match booster vaccines for COVID-19

 Biden administration officials say they are pushing boosters because they are worried about what might lie ahead and want to be prepared.
 Regulators might adjust the range of people eligible for boosters in the coming weeks.

 “It’s a very dynamic situation.
-We’re watching it extremely carefully and we’ll take appropriate action to protect the public should it be necessary,” acting FDA Commissioner Janet Woodcock told reporters Wednesday.
+We’re watching it extremely carefully, and we’ll take appropriate action to protect the public should it be necessary,” acting FDA Commissioner Janet Woodcock told reporters Wednesday.

 Dr. Woodcock’s regulators authorized requests from Moderna and J&J to join Pfizer in offering boosters.
-It also approved the mix-and-match plan, kicking the concept to the CDC to determine how the strategy should be implemented in the real world.
+It also approved the mix-and-match plan, kicking the concept to the CDC to determine how the strategy should be implemented.

-Penny Heaton, the head of global therapeutics for J&J’s Janssen division, focused on the potential benefits of boosting with another J&J shot in her ACIP presentation.
-Protection against symptomatic COVID-19 to 94% in the U.S. — up from 74% after a single shot in an earlier study.
+Penny Heaton, the head of global therapeutics for J&J’s Janssen division, focused on the potential benefits of boosting with another J&J shot in her Advisory Committee on Immunization Practices presentation.
+Protection against symptomatic COVID-19 is 94% in the U.S., up from 74% after a single shot in an earlier study.

-FDA officials have said pharmacists and vaccinators will rely on recipients’ word in attesting they qualify for a booster but may use questionnaires to determine eligibility.
+FDA officials have said pharmacists and vaccinators will rely on recipients’ word in attesting that they qualify for a booster but may use questionnaires to determine eligibility.

-Dr. Walensky is expected to accept the ACIP recommendations in issuing guidance to states, though she did break from the panel by adding frontline workers to a recent booster approval for Pfizer.
+Dr. Walensky is expected to accept the advisory committee’s recommendations in issuing guidance to states, though she did break from the panel by adding front-line workers to a recent booster approval for Pfizer.

 Sign up for Daily Newsletters